ninadepina/real-time-web-2223/docs/productdoc.md

 ---

+## Week 2

+I started this week by brainstorming about what I wanted to build.
+I eventually came up with the idea of a Tic Tac Toe game.
+I also wanted to implement rooms, and a chat feature in those rooms, so users could chat with each other while playing the game.

+I found it quite difficult to implement rooms.
+I had to do a lot of research to get it working.
+It took the whole week, but I eventually got it working ;)!

+### Concept

 I would like my Real-Time application to have the following features:

 -   Users must be able to choose their own username